tsamoura/tsamoura.github.io/_projects/6_project.md

 <a href="https://www.vldb.org/pvldb/vol11/p975-bellomarini.pdf">Vadalog</a>,
 <a href="https://link.springer.com/chapter/10.1007/978-3-642-13486-9_15">WebPIE</a>, and
 <a href="https://dl.acm.org/doi/abs/10.14778/2904121.2904123">Inferray</a>, by several orders of magnitude in terms of runtime, while incurring the same or less main memory overhead.
 Regarding RDFox, GLog substantially outperform it in terms of time and memory efficiency despite the fact that GLog reason using a single thread only: <strong>in on-device reasoning, GLog is more than 18x faster (1s vs 18.7s) than RDFox when RDFox uses 1 thread, and up to 6x faster (1s vs 6s) when RDFox uses 16 thread</strong>.
-Furthermore, the memory requirements of GLog are most of the times lower than that of RDFox.
+Furthermore, the memory requirements of GLog are usually lower than those of RDFox.
 In terms of scalability, <strong>GLog allows materializing knowledge graphs with 17B facts in less than 40 min using a single machine with commodity hardware</strong>.
 Other knowledge graphs in which GLog outperforms the state-of-the-art are